Our Mission, Vision, and History

-Our church was first proposed in 1957, as Omaha began moving west, and land was purchased in the brand new Bel-Air area.
-The church was organized by Charles Young and until a church building could be built, met in the basement of the manse at 11604 Shirley.
-Ninety-eight persons were in attendance at the first service in the basement of the manse and by the time the church would be formally recognized on Palm Sunday, March 30, 1958, 172 men and women would be listed as charter members.
+Our church was first proposed in 1957, as Omaha began moving west.
+Land was purchased in the brand new Bel-Air area.
+The church was organized by Charles Young.
+Until a building could be built, the church met in the basement of the manse at 11604 Shirley.
+Ninety-eight persons attended the first service in the basement of the manse.
+By the time the church was formally recognized on Palm Sunday, March 30, 1958, 172 men and women were listed as charter members.

 The church took its name from its first piece of furniture: a communion table borrowed from Wheeler Memorial Presbyterian Church.
 Taking inspiration from the large cross carved on the table, the name Church of the Cross was adopted.

 Later that year the congregation approved a $118,000 building plan ($1,045,000 in 2019 dollars) designed by renowned Colorado architect James Hunter.
 That building is today’s Fellowship Hall.